mattallford/mattallford-com/content/Page/content-portfolio.md

 ### CloudSkills / INE
 CloudSkills is an online learning community with a focus on creating read-world cloud training, with a focus on cloud & devops.
 The quality of the content available at CloudSkills is phenominal, but they also have one of the best community cultures I've had the privilege of being a part of.
 CloudSkills were aquired by INE in January 2022.

-The course I have created at CloudSkills/INE are:
+The courses I have created at CloudSkills/INE are:

-[Azure Functions for DevOps Engineers](https://cloudskills.io/courses/azure-functions) [Azure Template Specs: Infrastructure as Code](https://ine.com/learning/courses/azure-template-specs-infrastructure-as-code)
+[Azure Functions for DevOps Engineers](https://cloudskills.io/courses/azure-functions)

+[Azure Template Specs: Infrastructure as Code](https://ine.com/learning/courses/azure-template-specs-infrastructure-as-code)

 # YouTube